-Founded in 1994 in California, American-Russian Business Council (ARBC) is a non-profit organization (501(c) (6)) dedicated to enhancing prosperity of its members and associates.
-It is our goal to create an environment in which American and Russian companies may negotiate agreements and make arrangements for doing business.
-Through our membership services and various meetings and events, we strive to assist businesses from Russia and the United States to find trading partners, create joint ventures and locate direct investment opportunities, as well as provide resources and support for Russian-owned businesses locally.
+Founded in 1994 in California, American - Eastern European Council (AEEC) is a non-profit organization (501(c) (6)) dedicated to enhancing the prosperity of its members and associates.
+It is our goal to create an environment in which American and Eastern European companies may negotiate agreements and make arrangements for doing business.
+Through our membership services and various meetings and events, we strive to assist businesses from Eastern Europe and the United States to find trading partners, create joint ventures and locate direct investment opportunities, as well as provide resources and support for businesses locally.

-We are excited to invite you to join American-Russian Business Council with its popular discount membership program.
+We are excited to invite you to join American - Eastern European Council with its popular discount membership program.
 You can participate by offering a discount on your products and/or services.
 This is a great opportunity to reach new customers without spending any money on advertising!
 Your discounts are listed in our Membership Benefits Booklet.

-It is our goal to create an environment in which American and Russian companies may negotiate agreements and make arrangements for doing business.
-Through our membership services and various meetings and events, we strive to assist businesses from Russia and the United States to find trading partners, create joint ventures, and locate direct investment opportunities.
+It is our goal to create an environment in which American and Eastern European companies may negotiate agreements and make arrangements for doing business.
+Through our membership services and various meetings and events, we strive to assist businesses from Eastern Europe and the United States to find trading partners, create joint ventures, and locate direct investment opportunities.

-Between 1994 and the present time American-Russian Business Council has organized more then 500 events for the Russian-speaking community in Los Angeles, San Francisco and San Diego.
+Between 1994 and the present time American - Eastern European Council has organized more than 500 events for the Russian-speaking community in Los Angeles, San Francisco, and San Diego.

 Important past activity

-In May of 2005 ARBC published a book "Russian WWII Veterans in California".
+In May of 2005 ARBC published the book "Russian WWII Veterans in California".

 In April of 2003 ARBC published a two-volume book written by Elia Vartanov "Let's Speak American English!".

-In November of 2001 ARBC published a book "Who Is Who In Russian-Speaking California".
+In November of 2001 ARBC published the book "Who Is Who In Russian-Speaking California".

 In May of 1999 ARBC co-hosted a conference with the Russian Union of Industrialists and Entrepreneurs.